kabarrington/hello-world/README.md

 # hello-world
-For SCC course
+For SCC course Fall 2018
-Beginner with web design
+I am a beginner in web design